Velesio/velesio-aiserver/docs/deployment.md

 # Deployment Guide

-This guide covers production deployment strategies for Graycat AI Server's independent components.
+This guide covers production deployment strategies for neovratz AI Server's independent components.

 ## Component Deployment Options

-Graycat AI Server is built with **modular components** that can be deployed flexibly:
+neovratz AI Server is built with **modular components** that can be deployed flexibly:

 ### 🏢 All-in-One Deployment
 Deploy all components on a single server: